Not Currently on View

-In this work, the story of the annunciation to the shepherds is rendered in captivating detail and spectacular, high-keyed color.
+Here the story of the Annunciation to the shepherds is rendered in captivating detail and spectacular, high-keyed color.
 In an unusual interpretation of the event, the darkness of night is transformed by a torrent of heavenly light as a host of angels physically escort the shepherds to the place of Christ's birth.

 Bernardo Castello was the leading painter in Genoa after the departure of Luca Cambiaso for Rome in 1583.
 Like Cambiaso, he worked in an eclectic style, painting religious narratives characterized by their clarity and legibility.

 Provenance research is on-going at the Indianapolis Museum of Art at Newfields.
 Please contact Annette Schlagenhauff, Curator of European Art, at email@example.com if you have questions, or if you have additional information to share with us.